bioniclebeastmaster/python-btc/README.md

 In particular, the Websocket feature allows real time reading of data.

 ### Part 2: Analyzing ticker data
+Perform analysis on the ingested data to get the 5 hour and 10 hour moving average using pandas library and matplotlib to create a diagram for the last available  day of data.
 <p align="right">(<a href="#top">back to top</a>)</p>